Installation guide

 Demo data seeding is intended for development and testing environments only.
 Do not use it in production.

-To run the project in development mode, you need to install some additional dependencies.
-These dependencies are not required for production but are essential for development.
+To run the project in development mode, you need to install additional dependencies.
+These are not required for production but are essential for development:

 npm install --save-dev @types/node typescript @parcel/watcher @types/config @types/express @types/pg @types/react execa